PMP Information Sessions

 Academic background form

-The purpose of this form is to indicate where and how you have acquired proficiency in four areas of computer science knowledge.
+The purpose of the academic background form is to provide broader context about your academic preparation beyond what appears on your transcript(s); specifically, it is meant to describe where and how you acquired your proficiency in four areas of computer science knowledge.
 There are no particular requirements for formatting.

 To create your academic background form: Create a new document and for each area of knowledge below, list relevant higher education coursework (institution, course number, title, textbook if possible) or other education such as boot camps, certificates, MOOCS, etc. We prefer academic information be listed on this document, but applicable non-academic information can be used as a second choice as long as it is accompanied by relevant description.